 Ylläs 8 seasons

-There are things to do for every season in Ylläs - and in Lapland there are eight of them!
-Take a look at our tips.
-Northern lights can be seen in the clear skies throughout August to April.
+There are things to do for every season in Ylläs - and in Lapland we have eight of them!
+Here we introduce the seasons and their specialities for you.
+Tip: Northern lights can be seen in the clear skies throughout August to April.

 First snow lays its white blanket over Ylläs in October-November and gives a hint of the winter ahead.